๐Ÿ”ค

 Controls

-• Click a letter โ€” Add it to your current word (respecting the side rule)
+• Click a letter โ€” Add it to your current word (the game enforces the same-side rule automatically)

-• Type in the input box โ€” Alternatively, type your word and press Enter or the Enter button
+• Type in the input box โ€” Type your word directly and press Enter to submit it

 • Delete button / Backspace โ€” Remove the last letter from your current word